t2hk/marklogic_cntk_word2vec/README.md

-# MarkLogic CNTK sample functions
+# MarkLogic10 CNTK sample functions
 Sample functions for NLP using CNTK of MarkLogic10.

 ## Overview